karthikPullela/Hello-world-1/README.md

 # Hello-world
-this is the first repo written by me lamborghini is owned by volkswagen
+this is the first repo written by me lamborghini is owned by volkswagen :car: :pizza: